Kentucky First-Time Home Buying Assistance Programs for 2023

 More Information: Future Homebuyers – Down Payment Assistance

-With the KHC Home Buyer Tax Credit program, low-income borrowers can use a mortgage credit certificate to claim up to $2,000 of annual mortgage interest as a federal tax credit every year for the life of their loan.
+With the KHC Home Buyer Tax Credit program, low-income borrowers can use a mortgage credit certificate to claim up to 20% of annual mortgage interest as a federal tax credit every year for the life of their loan.
+(The IRS caps the annual credit amount at $2,000.)

 Applicants must be first-time homebuyers unless buying in a designated area.
-Income and home purchase price limits may vary by county.
+Income limits may vary by county.
+The home purchase price limit is $481,176.

 There are fees associated with applying for and receiving a mortgage credit certificate.
 Often the savings from the lifetime of the credit outweigh the fees.